RezBuilds/sovereign/README.md

    - Certificate: (leave the field empty)
    - Use Proxy: toggle switch ```On``` (blue)
    - Proxy URL: 127.0.0.1 9050
-11. Make sure Bitcoin Core and Electrs are running then click on the
+11. Make sure Bitcoin Knots and Electrs are running then click on the
 ```Test Connection``` button.
 You should be greeted with the following text:
     ```
     Connected to electrs/0.10.5 on protocol version 1.4